SpektraSystems/Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure/HOL step-by-step.md

 ## Exercise 1: Create the Linked services in the Synapse Workspace

-   -Before moving ahead, Verify that **SQL Pool and Spark Pool** are created.
+   - Before moving ahead, Verify that **SQL Pool and Spark Pool** are created.

    ![SQL Pool.](images/sqlandsparkpool.png)